ImageMagick/Usage-Markdown/canvas/index.md

 One of the original reasons for creating the [Sparse Color Operator](#sparse-color), was so that you could give an image containing just a small number of fixed points of color, and from this 'fill-in' the rest of the undefined colors.

-For example here I have drawn a small number of pixels.
+For example, here I have drawn a small number of pixels.
-The "`+antialias`" setting was specifically turned off so no semi-transparent, or mixed colors have been drawn, as such the image only contains the four exact colors specified an no others.
+The "`+antialias`" setting was specifically turned off so no semi-transparent, or mixed colors have been drawn, as such the image only contains the four exact colors specified and no others.

 ~~~
 convert -size 100x100 xc:none +antialias -fill none -strokewidth 0.5 \